waynexia/texn/bb.md

 - A thread take tasks from many queues in a round-robin way.
 Priority influence how many times will a thread take a task from a queue in one term.
 Every tasks have chances to be executed so starvation problem is avoided.
-- One token with more task appeared before will has lower priority.
-Only when pushing a task into the queue will consider token and nice.
+- One token with more total executed time has lower priority.
-- A task will always stay in one exactly queue.

-*time and nice will not be implemented for now*
+*nice will not be implemented for now*

 ## Data Structure
 - ThreadPool